£0.00

 Perhaps the most compelling argument for Lacoste’s silent luxury comes from how it’s worn by those who truly understand style.

-As Karina put it, “Lacoste is a timeless brand – especially if you consider their classic polo and sweaters.” and this ability to transcend trends while maintaining relevance, is a hallmark of true luxury.
+As Karina put it, “Lacoste remains a timeless brand – if you consider their classic polos and sweaters – and their ability to transcend fashion trends to maintain relevance is a hallmark of true luxury.”

 In the end, Lacoste’s potential as silent luxury lies not just in the brand, but in how it’s interpreted and worn.